matoruru/dockerfiles/README.md

 # dockerfiles

-My useful dockerfiles that contains fish, neovim, node and so on...
+My useful dockerfiles that contains fish, neovim, node, PureScript and so on...

 ## Prepare